emitanaka/deggust/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

+The aim for deggust R-package is to visualise designs constructed from edibble R-package.
+The visualisation are ggplot graphics.

-There’s not much to see here.
+Right now, there’s not much to see here.

 ## Installation